official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 297. SIS4 told the Inquiry he had been asked to produce the paper that afternoon and deliver it to No.10.[^141]

-[^140] Letter PS/C to Manning, 3 December 2001, ‘Iraq’ attaching Paper ‘Iraq’; Paper ‘Iraq: Further Thoughts’ [^141] Private hearing, Part 1, page 7.
+[^140]: Letter PS/C to Manning, 3 December 2001, ‘Iraq’ attaching Paper ‘Iraq’; Paper ‘Iraq: Further Thoughts’
+[^141]: Private hearing, Part 1, page 7.

 362

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 298. SIS4 stated that Sir David Manning had asked for: